 Leave a comment on my Google Group page

 To order a print, click the "Shopping Cart" button in the top right of the page.
 Confirming that the correct print is selected, and where your postal address is, takes you to PayPal's secure ordering page, where you can order A4 prints.

 My rallycross movies from the 1960s were shown at the 2017 Autosport Racing Show on the big screen

-Most of my panoramas are made from several photographs, to produce high resolution images: a few, cropped from single photographs, are included for their interest.
-For most panoramas, the pixels dimensions are given: for the size you want, you can calculate the ppi by dividing the pixel width by the width of your print in inches.
+Most of my panoramas are made from several photographs, to produce high resolution images and can be printed at large sizes and still appear sharp and smooth.
+For most panoramas, the pixel dimensions are given: for the size you want, you can calculate the ppi by dividing the pixel width by the width of your print in inches.
 This is a good way to determine how sharp your print will be: a print resolution of 300ppi appears very sharp even on very close inspection.

-Values of less than 200ppi can still appear sharp at normal viewing distances, but may look softer when viewed closely.
+Pixel count values of less than 200ppi can still appear sharp at normal viewing distances, but may look softer when viewed closely.
 If it is important that your print doesn't look at all soft from six inches away, you should get in touch about finding which print size will give you at least 240ppi.

 If your print arrives damaged, I will replace it if you send me an e-mail and return the damaged materials.
 I do not offer refunds.